What to Do After Replacing Crankshaft Sensor

 Therefore, the first thing you should check is whether they are installed correctly or not.
 If not, you must address the problem, which will resolve your issue.

-Let’s look at how to repair a crankshaft sensor properly.
+1. Let’s look at how to properly repair a crankshaft sensor in a vehicle’s engine.
 Retrace your actions and compare it to your installation procedure.
-Correct any errors you made, and your issue should be resolved.
+Correct any errors you made in your vehicle’s engine, and your issue with the vehicle should be resolved.

 How to Replace a Crankshaft Position Sensor